 • Individuals currently on Antiplatelets, or who recently donated their platelets.

-• Individuals with open wounds, rash, lesions, burns etc. The skin must me intact.
+• Individuals with open wounds, rashes, lesions, burns, etc. The skin must be intact.

-• Individuals who just undergone surgery or who will soon undergo surgery, typically a month.
+• Individuals who have just undergone surgery or who will soon undergo surgery, typically a month.

-• Pregnant females, Specially first and third trimester.
+• Pregnant females, Especially first and third trimester.

 • Individuals on Radiation Therapy.